A new generation of wearables is here to help tackle problem drinking.

 Essential reading: Top fitness trackers and health gadgets

-Researchers suggest that wearables represent a convenient method for individuals to monitor their alcohol intake.
-Such devices have the potential to help reduce unsafe drinking that can lead to vehicle crashes and the deterioration of health in heavy drinkers.
+Researchers suggest that wearables represent a convenient method for individuals to monitor alcohol intake.
+These devices have the potential to help reduce unsafe drinking that can lead to vehicle crashes and the deterioration of health in heavy drinkers.

 One of the major drivers for this market is the rise in awareness of alcohol breath analyzers.
 Even though this technology is still in its infancy, a few contenders for real-time monitoring of alcohol levels have already emerged.

 This wearable comes from a startup called BACtrack.
 The San Francisco company recently nabed the top prize in a competition to design a near real-time breathalyser.
 The $200,000 first place prize was awarded by the National Institutes of Health (NIH).